Environmental Pollution in Bangkok.Monitoring Pollution Levels. Greenery and trees become obligatory around property developments.

 At our apartment we are kindly asked to deposit our garbage in either a bin for perishable goods, or a bin for plastics, paper, bottles, cans etc. Not quite sure what happens thereafter, since the garbage trucks coming at night, seem to mix everything together again (unless we miss something).

-However, a lot of garbage is actually recycled due to market forces.
+A lot of garbage is actually recycled according to market forces.

 There are good incentives to recycle and separate items.
-The going price (beginning of 2008) for paper is 12 baht per kilo and for compressed cans (beer, cola drinks etc.) is no less than 50 baht per kilo.
-The maids (and security personnel) have a good trade collecting paper and cans (and possibly also plastics and bottles) and selling in to 'private' garbage collectors who seem to roam Bangkok's side streets at all times.
+Collecting paper and used drinking cans brings some money.
+The maids (and security personnel) have a good trade collecting these items (and possibly also plastics and bottles) and selling it to 'private' garbage collectors who seem to roam Bangkok's side streets at all times.
 It is also a common sight in Bangkok to see people actually work the garbage bins to pick out the valuable items.
 This activity started in earnest after the Asian crisis in 1997 and never subsided, on the contrary.
 It probably attests to the prevailing rates of poverty in the country, but also to the increased value of recycled goods.
+So, as a resident of Bangkok, you can take some personal charge, by keeping cans and paper separate from other garbage, and have the local maids take care of it.

 Garbage recycling in Bangkok